ZKNoxHQ/FROSTGUN/README.md

 Remaining work (why you shouldn't use this in prod)

-- **Side-Channel Resistance**: Constant-time operations in sensitive paths
+- **Side-Channel Resistance**: Constant-time operations in sensitive paths is lacking
 - **BIP32 compliant derivation**: for now a custom derivation per Nano is used.

 ## 🧪 Testing